Keeping Cohesion Among Remote Workforces

 As organisations strive to attract and retain talent, there is a critical need to differentiate through employer branding, offering something distinct from the competition.
 No longer do the millennial perks of table tennis and treats meet the ever-changing expectations of a modern workforce.
 21st century benefits are about flexibility and facilitating work -life balance.

-A movement embracing remote and telecommuting workforces is well underway with many organisations including Dell, embracing a blended approach (part remote, part present).
+A movement embracing telecommuting and remote workforces is well underway with many organisations including Dell, embracing a blended approach (part remote, part present).
 With new specialist recruitment services such as Abodoo offering platforms to match remote workers with employers seeking talent, it seems inevitable that remote workforces will become increasingly popular.

 This new structure brings significant benefits to employers, employees and local communities.
 In Ireland, for example, the team behind Grow Remote are working with rural communities to create employment opportunities with remote employers.
 An initiative which will inevitably rejuvenate the economy within these smaller communities.

 Beyond the benefit of work-life balance, individuals who work remotely can gain financially by living outside of cities without incurring commuting cost.
 Businesses too can make financial gains by embracing remote teams, reducing fixed costs associated with property rental and decreasing environmental impact costs.
 Additional support for the remote workforce business case can be found in the figures reported in a 2017 inc.com article which suggested that collaborative open plan offices are hampering concentration and productivity of employees.

 Without doubt, there are significant arguments for remote workforces.
 However, a remote model isn’t one which will work for every business or employee.
 Situational factors such as technology infrastructure will influence how cohesive and effective a remote team can be.